-Let me start by saying that the safest way of connecting a portable generator (genset) or any other power source to a house wiring is via a transfer switch.
-But what if you don’t have one and a power outage caught you unprepared?
-Well, there are still some ways of energizing your house without a transfer switch.
-However, these methods may not be quite safe, may not comply with National Electrical Code (NEC®) and should not be used unless it is really necessary in an emergency.
+Let me start by saying that the safest way of connecting a portable generator set or any other power source to a house wiring is via a transfer system.
+But what if you don’t have one and a power outage caught you off guard?
+Well, technically, there are still some ways of energizing your house without a transfer switch, especially if you have a drier line.
+However, these methods are not safe, do not comply with National Electrical Code (NEC®) and should not be used unless it is absolutely necessary in an emergency.
 I personally don’t recommend doing this.
-However, I realize that people will do so anyway, so I have compiled here some information to help you do it right.
+However, I realize that some people will do so anyway, so I have compiled here some information to help you do it right.
 This information is provided for general reference only without liability of any kind.
 Remember, you can always use extension cords to feed stand-alone appliances.
-If nevertheless you decided to power up your home without a transfer switch, I advise you to review the safety issues before going over the available options listed below.
+If nevertheless you really need to power up your home without a transfer switch, I advise you to first review the safety issues before going over the available options listed below.

 HAZARDS ASSOCIATED WITH PLUGGING A GENSET DIRECTLY TO HOUSE WIRING:

-- Feeding electricity back into the grid (“backfeeding“) presents a hazard for linemen or neighbours.
+- Feeding electricity back into the grid (“backfeeding“) presents a hazard for linemen and neighbors.
 Using main breaker instead of a transfer switch still leaves room for human error;

-- Using male-to-male extension cords presents electrocution risk because a plug on the loose end can be electrically “hot”;
+- Using male-to-male extension cords presents electrocution risk because a plug on the loose end can be electrically “live”.
+A jargon name for such thing is “suicide cable”;

 If you decided to go for it, be sure to observe the following basic rules and remember- you do it at your own risk.